 Drift does this.
 They replace stock photos with real employees around their office.
 In fact, it’s such an integral part of their company culture that it’s in their brand guide.

 A message from the president, CEO, founder, etc. is inspiring and lends authority to a post.
 It’s also a good look to have higher-ups in the company involved in projects and campaigns.
-It reinforces the idea that your company is a group of individuals, not just a faceless brand logo.
+A solid executive social media strategy reinforces the idea that your company is a group of individuals, not just a faceless brand logo.